 Generally, newer equipment comes with a longer warranty than used.
 However, the premium of new equipment offsets this.
 Used equipment is usually easy to find as 80% of small businesses fail, so finding the fallout of one of these businesses is rarely difficult to do.
 Used equipment can provide a good savings in the lean bootstrapping period of the business while new equipment may be higher valued by a bank for collateral purposes.
 Generally leasing is only available on new equipment.
 With these many considerations, a good business plan writer will help you see which way makes the most sense with the consideration on cash on hand, assets to fund, and interest rates of current leases.

 Have questions?
-Give us a call for a further discussion on best practices in equipment funding.
+Give us a call at 877-453-2011 for a further discussion on best practices in equipment funding.